-The Center for Appalachian Studies coordinates curriculum, research, and community engagement relating to the Appalachian region.
-Through course work, collaborative research, and mentoring, students acquire a broad understanding of the Appalachian region and develop applied skills that translate academic learning into careers and regional service.
+The Appalachian Studies Academic Program, in partnership with the Center for Appalachian Studies, coordinates curriculum, research and community engagement relating to the Appalachian Mountain region.
+Through course work, collaborative research and mentoring relationships, students acquire a broad understanding of the Appalachian Mountain region and develop applied skills that translate academic learning into careers and regional service.

-At the graduate level, the Center creates an interdisciplinary learning environment that encourages students to develop targeted programs of study specific to their individual educational goals.
+At the graduate level, we create an interdisciplinary learning environment that encourages students to develop targeted programs of study specific to their individual educational goals.
 We offer internships and other training opportunities that lead to meaningful careers within and beyond the Appalachian region.

 The Graduate Minor in Appalachian studies is available to students enrolled in any graduate program at Appalachian State University.
 Graduate students in English, history, political science, and other programs find this course of study complementary to their academic interests and career plans.